1982 in Thailand

 The year 1982 was the 201st year of the Rattanakosin Kingdom of Thailand, which celebrated its bicentenary on 6 April.
 It was the 37th year in the reign of King Bhumibol Adulyadej (Rama IX), and is reckoned as year 2525 in the Buddhist Era.

+The year saw several assassination attempts and tensions with the Communist insurgency, culminating in several terrorist attacks.